codeAdrian/SlinkyFrontendToolbox/README.md

 This is the ultimate toolbox for frontend developers powered by Node and Gulp.

-It contains PostCSS compilation, code linting, code minification, image and font assets handler, spritesheet generator and favicon generator.
+It contains PostCSS compilation, code linting, code minification, image handler, and favicon generator.

 Default config for file structure and build structure was made with creating Magento themes in mind, but can be easily configured.

 This toolbox works in 2 modes:

-* Development - non-minified CSS and JS compilation with SourceMaps
+-   Development - non-minified CSS and JS compilation with SourceMaps
-* Production - minified and production-optimized CSS and JS without SourceMaps
+-   Production - minified and production-optimized CSS and JS without SourceMaps

 ## General Information